 STRATTEC SECURITY CORPORATION designs, develops, manufactures and markets automotive access control products including mechanical locks and keys, electronically enhanced locks and keys, passive entry passive start systems (PEPS), steering column and instrument panel ignition lock housings, latches, power sliding side door systems, power tailgate systems, power lift gate systems, power deck lid systems, door handles and related products for primarily North American automotive customers.
 We also supply global automotive manufacturers through a unique strategic relationship with WITTE Automotive ("WITTE") of Velbert, Germany and ADAC Automotive ("ADAC") of Grand Rapids, Michigan.
 Under this relationship, STRATTEC, WITTE and ADAC market the products of each company to global customers under the "VAST Automotive Group" brand name (as more fully described herein).
 STRATTEC products are shipped to customer locations in the United States, Canada, Mexico, Europe, South America, Korea, China and India, and we, along with our VAST LLC partners, provide full service and aftermarket support for each VAST Automotive Group partner's products.
-We also previously maintained a 51 percent interest in a joint venture, STRATTEC Advanced Logic, LLC ("SAL LLC"), which was established to introduce a new generation of commercial and residential biometric security products based on the designs of Actuator Systems, our partner and owner of the remaining ownership interest.
-SAL LLC was dissolved during our fiscal 2020.

 The accompanying consolidated financial statements reflect the consolidated results of STRATTEC SECURITY CORPORATION, its wholly owned Mexican subsidiary, STRATTEC de Mexico, and its majority owned subsidiaries, ADAC-STRATTEC, LLC and STRATTEC POWER ACCESS LLC.
 STRATTEC SECURITY CORPORATION is located in Milwaukee, Wisconsin.
 STRATTEC de Mexico is located in Juarez, Mexico.
 ADAC-STRATTEC, LLC and STRATTEC POWER ACCESS LLC have operations in El Paso, Texas and in Juarez and Leon, Mexico.
-Equity investments in Vehicle Access Systems Technology LLC ("VAST LLC") and SAL LLC for which we exercise significant influence but do not control and are not variable interest entities of STRATTEC, are accounted for using the equity method.
+Equity investments in Vehicle Access Systems Technology LLC ("VAST LLC") for which we exercise significant influence but do not control and are not variable interest entities of STRATTEC, are accounted for using the equity method.
 VAST LLC consists primarily of four wholly owned subsidiaries in China, one wholly owned subsidiary in Brazil and one joint venture entity in India.
 The results of the VAST LLC foreign subsidiaries and joint venture are reported on a one-month lag basis.
-SAL LLC was located in El Paso, Texas.
 We have only one reporting segment.

 Risks and Uncertainties: In December 2019, a novel strain of coronavirus (COVID-19) was reported in Wuhan, China.
-The coronavirus has since spread, and infections have been found in multiple countries around the world, including the United States.
+The coronavirus subsequently spread, and infections occurred in multiple countries around the world, including the United States.
 In March 2020, the World Health Organization recognized the COVID-19 outbreak as a pandemic based on the global spread of the disease, the severity of illnesses it causes and its effects on society.
-In response to the COVID-19 outbreak, the governments of many countries, states, cities and other geographic regions have taken preventative or protective actions, such as imposing restrictions on travel and business operations and advising or requiring individuals to limit or forego their time outside of their homes.
-Accordingly, the COVID-19 outbreak has severely restricted the level of economic activity in many countries, and continues to adversely impact global economic activity, including with respect to customer purchasing actions and supply chain continuity and disruption, and in particular the supply of semiconductor chips, transponders and related components to the automotive industry.
+In response to the COVID-19 outbreak, the governments of many countries, states, cities and other geographic regions have taken preventative or protective actions, such as imposing restrictions on travel and business operations, and in certain cases, advising or requiring individuals to limit or forego their time outside of their homes or from participating in large group gatherings.
+Accordingly, the COVID-19 outbreak, as well as the recent conflict in the Ukraine, has severely restricted the level of economic activity in many countries, and continues to adversely impact global economic activity, including with respect to customer purchasing actions and supply chain continuity and disruption, and in particular the supply of semiconductor chips, transponders and related components to the automotive industry.